 Sales collateral or materials include content designed to connect with the lead and encourage them to make the sale.

 These materials can take a very long time to put together, which means your sales representatives are not focusing on earning money.

+To automate sales collateral, try opening a folder on Google Drive that’s shared among the whole sales department.
 The whole point is to open up the collaborative possibilities so creating these materials becomes a shared job that gets done faster.

 You’ll end up with a robust library of content that will draw in leads and begin the process to convert them into buying customers.

 Record keeping and data entry are time-consuming administrative tasks your sales teams may seem saddled with.

 With a CRM, you can establish a series of tasks that will automate records creation.